AdobeDocs/analytics.en/help/implement/aep-edge/web-sdk/appmeasurement-to-web-sdk.md

 This implementation path involves a methodical migration approach to move from an AppMeasurement implementation to a Web SDK JavaScript library implementation.
 Other implementation paths are covered on separate pages:

-* [Analytics extension to Web SDK extension](analytics-extension-to-web-sdk.md): Take a smooth and methodical approach to move from the Adobe Analytics tag extension in Adobe Experience Platform Data Collection to the Web SDK tag extension.
+* [Analytics extension to Web SDK extension](analytics-extension-to-web-sdk.md): Take a smooth and methodical approach to move from the Adobe Analytics tag extension to the Web SDK tag extension.
 This approach suppresses the need to use XDM until your organization is ready to use Adobe Experience Platform services, such as Customer Journey Analytics.
 Use the `data` object instead of the `xdm` object to send data to Adobe.
 * [Web SDK JavaScript library](web-sdk-javascript-library.md): A fresh Web SDK installation using the Web SDK JavaScript library (`alloy.js`).
 Manage the implementation yourself instead of using the tags UI.
-Requires the Adobe Analytics ExperienceEvent field group, which includes typical Analytics variables to be included in your XDM schema.
+It requires the Adobe Analytics ExperienceEvent field group, which includes typical Analytics variables to be included in your XDM schema.
 * [Web SDK tag extension](web-sdk-tag-extension.md): A fresh Web SDK installation where you manage the implementation using tags in Adobe Experience Platform Data Collection.
-Requires the Adobe Analytics ExperienceEvent field group, which includes typical Analytics variables to be included in your XDM schema.
+It requires the Adobe Analytics ExperienceEvent field group, which includes typical Analytics variables to be included in your XDM schema.

 ## Advantages and disadvantages of this implementation path